2-Day Intensive in Producing and Directing: October 16th/17th!!

-We are the Number One rated Film School in Northern California
+We are still the Number One rated Film School in Northern California

-Our Berkeley Film School was recently rated by The Wrap magazine, in Hollywood, as the 20th Best Film School in the United States, based upon input from 500 film industry professionals in Los Angeles.
-Looking at those Top 20 Film Schools the Berkeley Digital Film Institute was the only narrative fiction feature film school in Northern California to make the Top 20, which made it:
+Our Berkeley Film School was recently rated by The Wrap magazine, in Hollywood, as the 20th Best Film School in the United States, and Number One in Northern California, based upon input from 500 film industry professionals in Los Angeles.

-Students who have taken this course have been admitted to the Master's Degree Programs at The American Film Institute, USC, UCLA, NYU, and The School of Visual Arts in New York, have won multiple film festivals with their films, and are currently working in hundreds of film industry- and TV industry-related jobs in the US.
+Students who have taken this course have been admitted to the Undergraduate and Master's Degree Programs at USC, UCLA, NYU, Columbia, The American Film Institute and The School of Visual Arts in New York, have won multiple film festivals with their films, and are currently working in hundreds of film industry, television, and streaming industry-related jobs in the US.

-This 7 Weekends Intensive is designed to help bring you immediately up to speed about the current state of the art in Producing and Directing for Low Budget Features, "High Television" (HBO/Showtime/Netflix), Festival Shorts, Music Videos and Commercials.
+This 2-Day Intensive is designed to help bring you immediately up to speed about the current state of the art in Producing and Directing for Low Budget Features, "High Television" (HBO/Showtime/Netflix), Festival Shorts, Music Videos and Commercials.

 We call it "The First 100 Things you Need to Know to Produce and Direct your film; the first 100 Authentic Priorities."